Advice levels

 Road travel can be dangerous.

-Road conditions are poor.
+Road conditions are very poor.
 Cars, buses and trucks frequently drive at high speed and without headlights at night.

 Road accidents occur often.